Top 8 Day Trips from London by Train (2026 Guide)

 Grape Lane

-Grape Lane is a quaint pedestrianized lane where you’ll find a good choice of retailers including a jet shop, a coffee shop, a gift shop, and the ever popular Captain Cook’s Memorial Museum.
+Grape Lane is a charming pedestrianized lane just off Church Street.
+It is lined with a good variety of independent retailers including a jet shop, coffee shop, gift shops, and the Captain Cook Memorial Museum, which tells the story of the famous explorer’s connection to Whitby.

 Tate Hill

-The steep and cobbled Donkey Road dates to 1370, but the current stone work was laid in 1774.
-The path parallels the famous 199 steps and leads up to the iconic Whitby Abbey.
+The steep and cobbled Donkey Road dates back to 1370, although the stonework you see today was laid in 1774.
+The path runs parallel to the famous 199 Steps and leads up toward the iconic Whitby Abbey.

-As you make your way down Donkey Road, you are able to witness a unique and stunning view of the ocean and shops down below—and, trust me, the way down is surely much easier than the climb up!
+As you make your way down Donkey Road, you are treated to a striking view over the rooftops, shops, and the sea beyond.
+And trust me, the walk down is far easier and just as rewarding as the climb up!

 Pier Road